The history of the Omega Seamaster

 Monocoque case design and calibres

 The early Seamaster Cosmic models featured an innovative monocoque, or single-piece, case.
 This design, which could only be accessed from the front, enhanced water resistance.
 However, it also made servicing the watch more difficult and costly.
 In 1972, Omega introduced the Seamaster Cosmic 2000, which featured an improved two-piece “case within a case” design.
-This new design simplified repairs and doubled the watch’s water resistance from 30 meters to 60 meters.
+This new design simplified repairs and doubled the watch’s water resistance from 30 metres to 60 metres.

 The end of the Cosmic